-Mrs Hunt, aged 92, has lived in a care home for 18 months and was self-funding until her savings ran out.
+Mrs Hunt, aged 92, has lived in a care home in the North West of England for 18 months and was self-funding until her savings ran out.

 Mrs Hunt and her family feel strongly that she benefits from residential care, which prevents her becoming socially isolated and meets her daily care needs.
 If she lived by herself, Mrs Hunt would struggle with meal preparation and remembering to eat and drink enough.
 She has had numerous falls since her mobility has declined and experienced difficulties with her continence care.